Onyx-Protocol/Onyx/docs/protocol/papers/federated-consensus.md

 Each block signer:

-* verifies that the proposed block is signed by the generator,
+* verifies that the proposed block is signed by the proposer,
 * verifies that the block is valid under its (the signer’s) current state without checking that the previous _consensus program_ is satisfied (which requires the block signers’ signatures),
 * verifies that it has not signed a different block at the same or greater height,
 * verifies that the block timestamp is no more than 2 minutes ahead of the current system time,
 * verifies that the block contains an acceptable consensus program (for authenticating the next block),
 * if all checks passed, signs the block.

-Once the block generator receives signatures from enough block signers (as defined by the previous block's consensus program), it publishes the block to the network.
+Once the block proposer receives signatures from enough block signers (as defined by the previous block's consensus program), it publishes the block to the network.
 All network participants, including the block signers, validate that block (including checking the previous consensus program is satisfied) and update their state.

 ## Safety guarantees